Krystyna Chojnowska-Liskiewicz: The voyage

-She set sail from the Canary Islands on 28 February 1976, crossing the Atlantic Ocean to Barbados.
+Chojnowska-Liskiewicz set sail from the Canary Islands on 28 February 1976, crossing the Atlantic Ocean to Barbados.
 She then sailed through the Caribbean Sea to the Panama Canal, and hence to the Pacific Ocean.

 After crossing the Pacific, Chojnowska-Liskiewicz sailed via Tahiti and Fiji to Australia, and then west across the Indian Ocean via Mauritius.
 After passing the Cape of Good Hope, she sailed north, and crossed her outbound track on 20 March 1978 at latitude 16° 08.5' north and longitude 35° 50' west.

 Chojnowska-Liskiewicz completed her voyage when she entered the port of Las Palmas de Gran Canaria on 21 April 1978, having sailed 31166 nmi in 401 days.
-On 18 June 1978, she returned to Poland, where she is still seen as something of a national hero.
+On 18 June 1978, she returned to Poland, mooring the “Mazurek” on the Motława River, to a hero's welcome.
+After a period of relative obscurity, she has once more been acclaimed as a national hero.

 Other contenders for the title

 In completing her voyage, Chojnowska-Liskiewicz only narrowly beat Naomi James, who completed her own single-handed circumnavigation on 8 June 1978.
 James' voyage is itself notable, however; she completed a fast (although not non-stop) circumnavigation in just 272 days, thus improving on Sir Francis Chichester's solo round-the-world sailing record by two days.
 She also became the first woman to single-handedly sail the clipper route, eastabout and south of the three great capes, starting and finishing in the English Channel (a requirement for speed records).

 In 1988, Kay Cottee of Australia became the first woman to complete a non-stop single-handed circumnavigation, on Blackmore's First Lady.